dalalsunil1986/age-limit-validator-angularjs/README.md

 # Age Limit Validator Directive - AngularJs

 An AngularJs directive that will validate if the set minimum age requirement is meet based from the entered date on the input text box.
 Directive is using
 HTML5 native form validation so it plays nice on existing HTML5 forms.
+Check-out [demo]

 # How to use?